collingreen/djeroku/README.md

 ### More Instructions
-Check out the deployment_example.md for more detailed instructions for creating a new project, adding a new app, and deploying it to both staging and production.
+Check out the [deployment example](https://github.com/collingreen/djeroku/blob/master/deployment_example.md) for more detailed instructions for creating a new project, adding a new app, and deploying it to both staging and production.